These are just some of the horror stories tradespeople have to share, from the downright dirty to utterly bizarre.

 I made the mistake of leaving some tools in the kitchen overnight while fitting a new one.
 The following morning the dogs had p***ed all over them and smashed one of the boxes, pushing it down some steps.
 My boss said, “Well, you had best get on with the kitchen, lad”.

-I spent the next 4 hours cleaning all my gear with Dettol and then trying to clean the floor so it was safe for me to work.
-Every morning it was 2 hours cleaning up the mess before I could crawl around on the floor.
+I spent the next 4 hours cleaning all my gear with Dettol and then cleaning the floor, so it was safe for me to work.
+After that, every morning it was 2 hours cleaning up the mess before I could crawl around on the floor.

 A Sickly Surprise

 Working in a customer’s home servicing the boiler, I reached back without looking to get something out of my bag.
 Instead, I ended up putting my hand into what turned out to be a bowl of vomit.